jcbyte/cVec/README.md

 This project provides a basic implementation of a singly linked list in C.

+Soon to include a Vector!

 ## Installation

-_todo: Need to work out how to package_
+_todo: Need to work out how to package._

 ## Usage